j0ly/FirstProject/REPORT.md

 3. Open “Advanced Cookie Manager” and enter the cookie-session-id you captured with OWASP ZAP into the "Value" box, replacing the existing one (delete first, then paste).
 Save the change.
 4. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

-Note: You can use OWASP ZAP together with another browser to capture the cookie-session-id when logging in.

 ### How to fix
 Enable SSL for the website (see the link in Readme for details)!